nihalnouha/CleaningData/README.md

 # CleaningData
 This a project for TechnoHach internship.
-Thefirst
+The first task :Clean a dataset by removing missing values and outliers.